Shopify/krane/CONTRIBUTING.md

 ## Releasing a new version (Shopify employees)

-1. Make sure all merged PRs are reflected in the changelog before creating the commit for the new version.
+1. On a new branch, create a new heading in CHANGELOG.md for your version and move the entries from "Next" under it.
+Leave the "Next" heading in the file (this helps with the diff for rebases after the release).
+1. Make sure CHANGELOG.md includes all user-facing changes since the last release.
+Things like test changes or refactors do not need to be included.
-2. Update the version number in `version.rb` and commit that change with message "Version x.y.z".
-Don't push yet or you'll confuse Shipit.
+1. Update the version number in `version.rb`.
-3. Tag the version with `git tag vx.y.z -a -m "Version x.y.z"`
-4. Push both your bump commit and its tag simultaneously with `git push origin master --follow-tags` (note that you can set `git config --global push.followTags true` to turn this flag on by default)
+1. Commit your changes with message "Version x.y.z" and open a PR.
-5. Use the [Shipit Stack](https://shipit.shopify.io/shopify/kubernetes-deploy/rubygems) to build the `.gem` file and upload to [rubygems.org](https://rubygems.org/gems/kubernetes-deploy).
+1. When your PR merges, use the [Shipit Stack](https://shipit.shopify.io/shopify/kubernetes-deploy/rubygems) to build the `.gem` file and upload to [rubygems.org](https://rubygems.org/gems/kubernetes-deploy).

-If you push your commit and the tag separately, Shipit usually fails with `You need to create the v0.7.9 tag first.`.
-To make it find your tag, go to `Settings` > `Resynchronize this stack` > `Clear git cache`.

 ## CI (External contributors)